ruslanmv/ruslanmv.github.io/_posts/2025-01-23-DeepSeek-R1-RL-Driven-Language-Models.md

 ---

 Hello AI enthusiasts!
 Today, we’re diving into **DeepSeek-R1** – the cutting-edge language model making waves in conversational AI.
-But we won’t just *talk* about its revolutionary architecture and human-like reasoning… **we’ll build a production-ready chatbot with it!**

 👉 **What You’ll Get From This Guide**:

 1. **DeepSeek-R1 Breakdown**: Understand its unique RL+SFT training pipeline
-2. **Hands-On Project**: Build a domain-specific chatbot (medical/legal/tech support)
+2. **Hands-On Project**: Build a domain-specific chatbot